seanwarren/bioimageconvert/README.txt

 -remap                - Changes order and number of channels in the output, channel numbers are separated by comma (0 means empty channel), ex: -remap 1,2,3

+-res-level            - extract a specified pyramidal level, ex: -res-level 4
+    L - is a resolution level, L=0 is native resolution, L=1 is 2X smaller, L=2 is 4X smaller, and so on

 -resample             - Is the same as resize, the difference is resample is brute force and resize uses image pyramid for speed